-When the user enters the selection for the chosen tutorial topic, the system will process the selection to verify it.
-Then, the system will generate and display the tutorial questions.
-The questions will be retrieved from the database.
-When the user input the answers, the system will process the answers and display the results to the users.
+When the user enters the selection for the chosen topic, the system will process the selection to verify it.
+Then, the selected lesson will be displayed.
+At the end of the lesson, users can practice what they have learnt by answering the interactive questions.
+If not, users can proceed to the next lesson.
+Users can start answering the interactive questions by clicking Start.
+The wizard will explain briefly how the user should answer the questions.
+When the user input the answers, the system will process the answers and display the results to the user.
 There will be a timer so that users can know the amount of time they took to answer the questions.